 Gislason & Hunter extends a full palette of legal services to emerging and established businesses in Minnesota and surrounding states.
 We provide startup assistance and general counsel to many local companies, boasting numerous longtime clients.
 At the same time, our business lawyers are known throughout the Midwest for their ability to negotiate structure and troubleshoot major corporate transactions.

 We strive to deliver both sophistication and value to all of our clients, from entrepreneurs and employers based in surrounding communities to regional companies with large projects or ongoing interests in Minnesota.
-Our firm has offices in New Ulm and Mankato, as well as in Minneapolis and Des Moines.

 Our clients span the spectrum from sole proprietors to multi-state and multi-national business enterprises.
 We offer industry-specific insights in the areas of farming and agribusinesses, construction, banking, food and beverage production, processing and distribution, high tech manufacturing, professional practices, healthcare, and other niche businesses.
 Whether you operate in online or bricks-and-mortar environments, we can help your enterprise get off the ground, stay in business, and address the inevitable legal conflicts.